-A valid channel mapping expires when CYCLE_TIME.seconds matches the expiration time in expiration seconds have elapsed since the most recent MCAP advertisement.
+A valid channel mapping expires when expiration seconds have elapsed since the most recent MCAP advertisement.
 At this time, multicast recipients shall stop reception on the expired channel number(s).
-The owner of the channel mapping(s) shall wait an additional 30 seconds before deallocatingdeallocate the channel number and indicatingindicate its availability in the isochronous resource manager's CHANNELS_AVAILABLE register.
+The owner of the channel mapping(s) shall deallocate the channel number and indicate its availability in the isochronous resource manager's CHANNELS AVAILABLE register.